South Thomaston, Maine

 South Thomaston is a town in Knox County, Maine, United States.
 The population was 1,511 at the 2020 census.
-A fishing and resort area, the town includes the village of Spruce Head, Maine.
+A fishing and resort area, the town includes the village of Spruce Head.

 History

 Abenaki Indians called it Wessaweskeag, meaning "tidal creek" or "salt creek," a reference to what is now known as the Weskeag River.
 Thomas Lefebvre from Quebec, Canada owned a huge tract of land at the Weskeag River, where his stay began in 1704.
 He built a large gristmill, with a house on the shoreline.
 Although he would eventually return to Quebec, the area retained his name—Thomas' Town.
 But the adjacent St. George River was the uneasy dividing line between land controlled by New England and New France.
 Permanent settlement would be delayed by the French and Indian Wars, which ended with the 1763 Treaty of Paris.